 Sruthi Sudhakar

-I have had the opportunity to intern at Microsoft Research (2022) with Vibhav Vineet.
+I have had the opportunity to intern at Microsoft Research (2022) with Vibhav Vineet and Neel Joshi.
 I have spent 3 summers working as a Software Engineering Intern with Bloomberg and Microsoft.
 I am also an active mobile app development volunteer for YogaSangeeta.

-In my free time, I enjoy classical indian dancing, drawing, and spending time with friends and family.
+In my free time, I enjoy classical indian dancing and spending time with friends and family.
 Feel free to email me to chat about research, grad school applications, or life!

 Email / CV